isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If you are in a hard-real-time system where you must guarantee completion of a task in a given time, you need tools to back up such guarantees.
 As far as we know such tools are not available (at least not to most programmers).
+* the exception-handling run-time support takes up too much space This can be the case in small (usually embedded systems).
+However, before abandoning exceptions consider what space consistent error-handling using error-codes would require and what failure to catch an error would cost.

 Many, possibly most, problems with exceptions stem from historical needs to interact with messy old code.